 Photo monitoring of all drillhole sites before and after drilling is undertaken to allow comparison of the rehabilitated site to the original undisturbed site.
-A Drillhole Photo Monitoring Procedure (Appendix 8) has been developed to ensure consistency for all drill site photo monitoring, with a photo-monitoring station established for each drillhole enabling replication at defined time intervals after rehabilitation (immediately after, 12 months and 24 months).
-Information associated with each photo (photo-monitoring station coordinates, azimuth of photo, date and photo ID) is recorded on a Pre-Drilling Data Form and Post-Drilling Data Form (Appendix 7).
+A Drillhole Photo Monitoring Procedure (Appendix 8) has been developed to ensure consistency for all drill site photo monitoring, with a photo-monitoring station established for each drillhole enabling replication at defined time intervals after rehabilitation.
+Information associated with each photo is recorded on a Pre-Drilling Data Form and Post-Drilling Data Form.